TylerKotkin/atus-analysis/README.md

 # <div align="center">ATUS Analysis</div>

-The ATUS Analysis notebook used data from the [U.S. Department of Labor's 2014 survey](www.bls.gov/tus/) on Americans' time use for research and analysis in the attempt to find useful and interesting correlations.
+The ATUS Analysis notebook uses data from the [U.S. Department of Labor's 2014 survey](www.bls.gov/tus/) on Americans' time use for research and analysis in the attempt to find useful and interesting correlations.

 ## <div align="center">Instructions</div>